-This is where the Internet was born 20 years ago, and where 10,000 physicists try to unlock the secrets of the universe and the Big Bang: CERN, the world’s largest laboratory for particle physics, is based in Geneva.
+CERN, the world’s largest laboratory for particle physics is where the Internet was born 20 years ago and where 10,000 physicists try to unlock the secrets of the universe and the Big Bang.
 Tours of the centre last half a day and can be themed to include any of the following topics: Accelerating Particles, Discovering Antimatter and Information Technology, Calculations and Communication.
 This can be followed by a visit to the Microcosm exhibition or the exhibition in the Globe of Science and Innovation.

 SIG Energy Pavilion